 Sharing information at the right time, with the right people, is key to keeping children and young people safe from harm.
 All professionals who work with children and families must understand the purpose of information sharing in order to safeguard and promote children’s welfare.

-The NTSCP has a Memorandum of Understanding in place with our key partner agencies.
-They must have a clear understanding of what information can be shared within the relevant legal frameworks and we ask that all our Board Partners ensure they have information sharing protocols in place, which include how to obtain and consent to share.
+The NTSCP developed a Memorandum of Understanding (Information Sharing Protocol guidance) with our key partner agencies.
+This enables them to understanding of what information can be shared within the relevant legal frameworks and we ask that all our Board Partners ensure they have information sharing protocols in place, which include how to obtain and consent to share.
+A copy of the document can be found here